 18 November 2017

 When booking onto the Award in Cash Management Fundamentals you will become an eAffiliate member of the ACT for up to 12 months.
-The membership fee is included in your online course fee.
+The membership fee is not included in your online course fee.

 This gives you access to lots of great things: